manish381364/manish381364/README.md

 - 👋 Hi, I’m  Mansih Prajapati @manish381364 a engineering student currently in my final year of my studies.
 - 👀 I’m interested in android development, front-end web development and also flutter technology.
-- 🌱 I’m currently learning android development.t
+- 🌱 I’m currently learning android development and DSA.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...